kdave/btrfs-progs/Documentation/btrfs-device.rst

         --enqueue
                 wait if there's another exclusive operation running, otherwise continue

+        --force
+                skip the safety timeout when there are multiple devices for removal, this does not force removing devices that would break the profile constraints

 delete <device>|<devid> [<device>|<devid>...] <path>
         Alias of remove kept for backward compatibility